jeannjeann/sw25-fvtt/docs/MANUAL-en.md

   - Data that is not imported will need to be added manually.

 ## Precautions
-- The functions that can be used for FVTT-like sessions have been implemented.
-- This is a beta version.
-There is a high possibility that some bugs may remain.
 - Error handling is lax.
 - A warning message appears on the console, but since there is no problem with the operation, it has been left alone for the time being.
 - We have not tested the compatibility with the mod.
 It is compatible with "Dice So Nice!", "Times Up", and "Chat Commander"